infinilabs/coco-app/docs/content.en/docs/release-notes/_index.md

 - Fix incorrect version type: should be string instead of u32
 - Fix the chat end judgment type #280
 - Fix the chat scrolling and chat rendering #282
+- Fix: store data is not shared among multiple windows #298

 ### Improvements